 All children in grades Pre K4 - 5th grade may attend with no discrimination to sex, race, or handicap.
-Students must be toilet trained and able to function in a group setting without additional individual supervision.
+Students must be toilet trained and able to function independently in a group setting without additional individual or small group supervision.

 Activities: